After signs of rapprochement, Turkey-EU ties sour again | Politics

 Last Friday EU leaders assuaged concerns raised by Cyprus, which had been pushing for sanctions on Ankara, by assuring it that the bloc would punish Turkey if it continues oil and gas drilling in disputed areas of the eastern Mediterranean.
 But President Tayyip Erdogan on Tuesday told German Chancellor Angela Merkel that the outcome of last week's EU summit was not sufficient to overcome the problems in Turkey-EU ties.

 Erdogan "stated that the EU had succumbed to pressure and blackmail from Greek Cypriots and Greece despite Turkey's good faith", the Turkish presidency said in a statement.
-CYPRUS, FRANCE
+In an interview with Italy's Nova agency, Foreign Minister Mevlut Cavusoglu said Turkey was disappointed by the decisions from the EU summit, which he described as "far from objective" and not carefully drawn out.

 In a further sign of fraying ties, Erdogan upbraided French President Emmanuel Macron over comments he made last week promising to fight "Islamist separatism".
 He said the remarks showed the French leader's "impertinence".